| | |

 Ingredients For Perfect Basmati Rice

-Ingredients to make perfect basmati rice.
+Ingredients for perfect basmati rice.

 Ingredient Notes

 • Basmati Rice: A long-grain aromatic rice from South Asia.
-It’s known for its fluffy texture and nutty flavor when cooked properly.
+It’s known for its fluffy texture and nutty flavour when cooked properly.
 Unwashed rice is used here to preserve the starch, which contributes to the final texture.

 • Butter: Used to toast the rice at the beginning of the recipe.
 This adds a hint of richness and helps separate the grains, preventing them from becoming sticky.
 I use salted butter for all of my recipes.

-It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
+It’s important to note that when making substitutions in recipes, the texture and flavour may be slightly different.
 However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions